munificent/craftinginterpreters/book/classes-and-instances.md

 ^code obj-type-class (1 before, 1 after)

 And that type gets a corresponding pair of macros.
-First for testing an object's
+First, for testing an object's type:
-type:

 ^code is-class (2 before, 1 after)

-And then for casting a Value to an ObjClass point:
+And then for casting a Value to an ObjClass pointer:

 ^code as-class (2 before, 1 after)